sailoog/openplotter-documentation/en/environment-sensors.md

 ## Wiring

-IMU sensors have to be connected by I2C interface.
+Environment sensors have to be connected by I2C interface.
 See chapter [Wiring I2C sensors](/wiring-i2c-sensors.md).